 AssessmentAssessments are varied and may include written tasks, role plays and simulations, portfolios, reflective tasks, testing, written reports, presentations, moot courts and group tasks.

-Code Name VU21922 Apply research techniques within justice contexts VU21924 Apply sociology concepts and principles to justice contexts VU21927 Apply psychological concepts and principles within justice environments VU21931 Work with young offenders in justice environments VU21920 Apply Australian Border Force law enforcement processes within justice environments VU21932 Analyse the child protection environment in a justice context VU21923 Apply investigative processes within justice environments VU21925 Research criminology and crime prevention for application to practice within justice environments VU21926 Research human rights principles within justice environments VU21928 Identify and respond to complex issues within a criminal justice environment VU21929 Undertake case-management in a justice environment VU21930 Apply law and advocacy to support justice clients experiencing justiciable events VU21909 Apply foundations legal principles VU21911 Work within the criminal justice system VU21913 Uphold & support the ethics and values of working within a justice environment VU21918 Apply self-management and workplace safety strategies in the justice environment VU21921 Support policing processes within justice environment contexts VU21912 Support the management of adult offenders within the Victorian correctional framework VU21914 Apply criminal law within justice environments VU21915 Work with family violence contexts within justice environments VU21916 Work with culturally diverse clients within justice environments VU21917 Work with conflict resolution and mediation processes within justice environments VU21919 Identify and support children and young people at risk VU21910 Work within the criminal justice system
+Code Name VU21922 Apply research techniques within justice contexts VU21924 Apply sociology concepts and principles to justice contexts VU21927 Apply psychological concepts and principles within justice environments VU21931 Work with young offenders in justice environments VU21920 Apply Australian Border Force law enforcement processes within justice environments VU21932 Analyse the child protection environment in a justice context VU21923 Apply investigative processes within justice environments VU21925 Research criminology and crime prevention for application to practice within justice environments VU21926 Research human rights principles within justice environments VU21928 Identify and respond to complex issues within a criminal justice environment VU21929 Undertake case-management in a justice environment VU21930 Apply law and advocacy to support justice clients experiencing justiciable events VU21909 Apply foundations legal principles VU21911 Apply writing and presentation skills within a justice environment VU21913 Uphold & support the ethics and values of working within a justice environment VU21918 Apply self-management and workplace safety strategies in the justice environment VU21921 Support policing processes within justice environment contexts VU21912 Support the management of adult offenders within the Victorian correctional framework VU21914 Apply criminal law within justice environments VU21915 Work with family violence contexts within justice environments VU21916 Work with culturally diverse clients within justice environments VU21917 Work with conflict resolution and mediation processes within justice environments VU21919 Identify and support children and young people at risk VU21910 Work within the criminal justice system

 Recognition of prior learning